Capture or create a brand’s personality?

 Although it’s not always possible, I prefer using what’s there, either physically or perception to fabricating something.

 Your work has more chance of resonating with the public if it feels to authentic, to feel authentic to them it needs to tally with their views of the brand.

 E.g. If your bank, for so long the sensible, staid pressence in your life starts talking like a street punk, peppering their conversations with ‘dude’ and ‘bro’, you may get suspicions.

-It’s like seeing an old uncle you are used to seeing in cords and cardigans suddenly turn up in black leather trousers and mirror shades.
+It’s like seeing cords and cardigan wearing uncle suddenly dressed black leather trousers and mirror shades.
 You have to believe there’s a problem.